MeeryMuggletail/Factorio-API/README.md

-# BEWARE: This is a first proof of concept!
+# BEWARE: This is a proof of concept!

 ## TODO

 - Allow use of SSL Certificates
-- Investigate if using the script-output folder is necessary or if RCON is also suited for this
-- Clean up the script-output folder on startup
 - Improve performance
 - Increase useability

 # Factorio Circuit API

-This lets you control factorio constant combinators via a simple REST API amandd publish circuit networks to MQTT.
+This lets you control factorio constant combinators via a simple REST API and publish circuit networks to MQTT.
 It is a combination of the work done by: https://github.com/DirkHeinke/factorio-constant-combinator-rest-api,
 and: https://mods.factorio.com/mod/CircuitHUD-V2.
 With the addition of combining the two and publishing to MQTT.
+Then after some development the CircuitHUD-V2 was removed again in favor of RCON to read the circuits

 ## Setup

-- Move the Circuit-HUD-exporter folder to your Factorio mod folder
+- Install Typescript
+  - This application is only tested with the Node.js implementation using Node.js and npm to install the required packages.
+In theory NuGet or Visual Studio implementations should also work but change the way to run the application.
+  - For the Node.js version, install a LTS version, for example from https://nodejs.org/en/download
 - Install a MQTT Broker like RabbitMQ
 - Enable RCON in Factorio
   - hold `Ctrl` + `Alt` and click on Settings in the Factorio menu